hyvonhan/Kyykka-Data-API/README.md

 ### Instructions on how to populate the database.

-Now that ipython is active, you can start population the database.
+Now that ipython is active, you can start populating the database.
 At minimum you will need to insert two different matches and add throws in each of them.
 Every match overall includes 64 throws, but for testing purposes 3 throws per match is enough.
 Lets start by adding the two matches in our database.
 ```
 [1]from app import db
 [2]db.create_all()
 [3]from app import Match, Throw
 ```
 These two commands will create two tables: MATCH and THROW.
-The db.file will be created in the same file where the actual code is in your computer.
+The db.file will be created in the same folder where the actual code is in your computer.
 This is an SQLite database with two empty tables.
 If you want to view the database, you can use DB browser for SQLite https://sqlitebrowser.org/.
 Next, we want to add two matches in the MATCH table.
 If at any point you get an exception, you should use ```db.session.rollback()``` to roll the transaction back.
 ```
 [4]game1 = Match(team1="Bears", team2="Wolves")
 [5]game2 = Match(team1="Beevers", team2="Hogs")